-Table 6.97: Layout Resource (Sheet 2 of 2)
+Table 6.96: Layout Resource (Sheet 3 of 3)

-NAME DATA TYPE DESCRIPTION WorkStyle ? enumeration The direction in which to turn the press sheet.
-Allowed value is from: • WorkStyle.
-Device element List of Device resources that the MIS expects to execute this Layout .
-This MAY include prepress devices, presses or finishing devices.
-FileSpec (ExternalImpositionT emplate)? element Reference to an external imposition template in a proprietary format.
-Layout SHOULD NOT contain information that overlaps information specified in FileSpec (ExternallmpositionTemplate).
-Information specified in Layout SHALL override parameters specified in FileSpec (ExternallmpositionTemplate).
-FitPolicy ? element Specifies automated fit policy for content that is placed onto the surface that is specified in @SurfaceContentsBox.
-PlacedObject element PlacedObject elements specify content or marks that SHALL be placed on the surface in the order in which they occur in the Layout .
-All PlacedObject elements SHALL be specified in Layout Resources that contain at least one Part/ @ Side.
-Position element The Position element specifies how the BinderySignature SHALL be placed onto a sheet.
+NAME DATA TYPE DESCRIPTION Position element The Position element specifies how the BinderySignature SHALL be placed onto a sheet.
 Multiple Position objects that reference the same BinderySignature specify multiple identical BinderySignature elements with the same content.
-SheetActivation? element Specifies the conditions under which the optional sheet defined by this Layout SHALL be produced. @ SheetActivation SHALL only be present when Layout /@Automated = "true".
+SheetActivation? element Specifies the conditions under which the optional sheet defined by this Layout SHALL be produced. @SheetActivation SHALL only be present when Layout /@Automated="true".
 StripMark element StripMark provides a description of production marks for Stripping in the context of the Layout .
 See also PlacedObject/MarkObject for a description of the individual marks.

-Figure 6-28: Shingling for Stripping
+Figure 6-30: Shingling for Stripping

-Figure 6-29: Shingling for Stripping - Details
+Figure 6-31: Shingling for Stripping - Details